 You may have some side-effects.
 That includes listlessness, headache or puffiness in the arm where you get the shot.
-These side-effects are usually fairly mild and will go away on their own.
+These side-effects are usually fairly mild and will go away on their own within a few days.
 Serious side-effects are very rare.